No Checkmate, Montessori Chess Lessons for Age 3-90+

 Deep respect and understanding of human development in its formative stages is a common denominator of all Ms. Stephenson’s books.
 In NO CHECKMATE you will find a conceptual framework of developmental characteristics along with a practical guidance in form of preliminary games and activities, gradual introduction to the key rules of the game, and more… This book opened a new field of exploration and joy for me and my two daughters!

-— Dmitry Ostrovsky, AMI Montessori teacher and dad
+— Dmitry Ostrovsky, Moravian Montessori teacher and dad, working in Moscow

 (From page 21)